kbmail1/meander-server/README.md

 # meander
-use different techs - to learn, brush up, ..
+use different techs - to learn, brush up, and have fun doing new things.